-A significant facet of Ekwan’s practice involves the defense of companies against class action lawsuits.
-He has defeated class actions focused on numerous industries including the automotive, electronics, telecommunications, financial services and apparel sectors involving liabilities ranging from $10 million to over $100 million.
-His knowledge of the judges in the Central District and the Superior Courts has proved invaluable in tailoring persuasive arguments on behalf of his clients in these matters.
+A significant facet of Ekwan’s practice involves class action lawsuits representing both plaintiffs and defendants.
+He recently was appointed initially as lead counsel by the California federal judge and then as one of three co-lead counsel by the Illinois federal judge overseeing the national TikTok privacy class action – one of the highest profile class actions being litigated.
+On the defense side, he has defeated class actions focused on numerous industries including the automotive, electronics, telecommunications, financial services and apparel sectors involving liabilities ranging from $100 million to over $1 billion.
+His reputation among the federal judges has proved invaluable in his presentations on behalf of his clients in these matters.

 In addition to his representation of companies in their commercial matters, Ekwan has been involved in many unique high-profile representations including defense of the CEO of one of the nation’s largest consumer electronics companies after his highly-publicized detention in China.
 After a three-year negotiation within the Chinese government and coordination with the U.S. government, Ekwan secured his release.
 The case was profiled in a Pulitzer Prize-winning New York Times article.
 Another of Ekwan’s cases involving the apparel industry became the subject of an exhibit at the Smithsonian Institution.

-His current representations include defense of the world’s largest cell phone manufacturers in a series of consumer class actions; defense of the world’s largest plastic pipe manufacturer in a $3 billion qui tam action involving over 100 plaintiffs; defense of a law firm in a class action related to loan modifications; defense of a publicly-traded bank and its officers and directors in securities claims brought by one of the bank’s largest shareholders; prosecution of claims by the majority shareholders of a large apparel company against the remaining shareholders; prosecution of claims on behalf of a Fortune 500 company against several Wall Street banks over the sale of auction rate securities; and prosecution of trade secret claims brought by a Fortune 500 hard drive manufacturer.
+His current representations include the defense of the company entities in the 1MDB investigation involving over $1 billion in assets; defense of a law firm in a class action related to loan modifications; defense of a publicly traded bank and its officers and directors in securities claims brought by one of the bank’s largest shareholders; prosecution of claims by the majority shareholders of a large apparel company against the remaining shareholders; prosecution of claims on behalf of a Fortune 500 company against several Wall Street banks over the sale of auction rate securities; and prosecution of trade secret claims brought by a Fortune 500 hard drive manufacturer.

-Complete defense verdict for Fortune 500 technology company.
+Complete defense verdict in $50 million trial for Fortune 500 technology company.
 After a seven week trial, Ekwan convinced a jury to find for his client on all claims which included breach of contract, securities fraud and other tort claims.
 Client was facing an eight-figure damages claim as well as punitive damages.
 Client also received its attorney’s fees and costs as prevailing party.

-Complete defense victory for financial institution.
+Complete defense victory in $40 million trial for California bank.
 Ekwan represented a California financial institution against claims of securities fraud and alleged damages exceeding over $40 million.
-Plaintiffs was the largest shareholder and the former Chairman of the Board for the institution.
+Plaintiff was the largest shareholder and the former Chairman of the Board for the institution.
 After Ekwan’s cross-examination of Plaintiff and certain rulings by the trial judge, Plaintiff agreed to have judgment entered in favor of Ekwan’s client ending five years of litigation.

-Complete defense victory for semiconductor company in ICC Arbitration.
+Complete defense victory in $50 million ICC Arbitration for semiconductor company.
 Ekwan successfully defended a semiconductor company in a two-week ICC arbitration involving the sale of one of its divisions to one of the largest conglomerates in Japan.
-The arbitration involved against allegations of fraud and breach of contract and damages in excess of $50 million.
+The arbitration involved allegations of fraud and breach of contract and damages in excess of $50 million.
 The award issued by the three-arbitrator ICC panel rejected all claims against Ekwan’s client and also granted all of its attorney’s fees.
 Based on the fee applications submitted, Bird Marella was able to win despite expending less than half of the $7 million in fees incurred by the conglomerate’s lawyers, a large international law firm.

 Confidential settlement at the conclusion of a three week jury trial.
 Ekwan represented a software company in copyright and breach of contract claims against another software company.
 After three weeks of jury trial, defendant agreed to pay Ekwan’s client a confidential sum the day before closing arguments were to begin.
 The jurors were polled the next day and indicated that a verdict in the amount of $20 million to $40 million would have been awarded.
 Until the jury trial began, defendant had refused to engage in any meaningful settlement discussions.